What if someone gave you a bunch of free billboard space in the city that you practice in?

 How to do it better

 Some lawyers refuse to follow the herd and are able to come up with effective biographies.
-Here are five examples of how to do it well.
+Here are four examples of how to do it well.

-Study these five profiles closely and then go back and compare them to the less-than-optimal ones.
+Study these four profiles closely and then go back and compare them to the less-than-optimal ones.
 And pay attention to the profile pictures also.

 Do you see how much more effective the second group of pictures is?